 The agency is divided into 4 distinct units providing supervision and programming to offenders on probation.
 Each unit has a supervisor who oversees the unit staff and reports directly to the Director of Court Services.
 Each unit provides supervision and programming for a distinct group of offenders:

 - The Adult Unit supervises adult offenders convicted of gross misdemeanor and misdemeanor level offenses as well as felony level charges that are reduced to gross misdemeanor or misdemeanor level.

 - The Juvenile Unit supervises juveniles from 10 to 21 years old who are convicted of all levels of offenses.

-- The Program Unit supervises low risk adult and juvenile offenders and pre-trial conditional release defendants, as well as providing educational and community service programs.
+- The Pre-Trial Unit supervises low and medium risk adult offenders and pre-trial conditional release defendants, as well as providing educational and community service programs.

-- The Clerical Unit provides support services to all units and the Director.
+- The Support Unit provides support services to all units and the Director.